-SECTION A. IDENTIFICATION OF PAYEE SECTION C. IMMIGRATION INFORMATION 1.
-NAME - Enter your full name - Last, First, Middle.
-1. VISA Classification - Check the box that applies to your classification.
-For F or J visa classifications, this information EMPLOYEE ID.
-NUMBER - University employees enter your 2. can be found on your Form I-20, DS-2019, Notice of Action, or 9-digit University employee identification number.
-If you are a I-94.
-(Please note that if your visa classification is H, O, or TN, non-employee, leave this field blank. you must be paid by the employer that filed and received approval of your petition).
-3. TAXPAYER ID.
-NUMBER - Check the box that applies to your taxpaver ID.
-Number: SSN (Social Security Number), ITIN 2.
-ORIGINAL DATE YOU ENTERED U.S.- Enter the date on (Individual Taxpayer Identification Number), or EIN (Employer which you first entered the U.S. F and J visa holders please Identification Number).
-(If you are a Canadian, do not enter the note that you may enter and leave the U.S. many times during social security number issued by the Canadian government). the period of your study, teaching, or research in the U.S. (i.e., An individual otherwise ineligible to obtain a SSN may obtain vacations, holidays, or summer breaks) but the original date of an ITIN.
-You may obtain an ITIN, if you are eligible, by filing entry into the U.S. on your current visa is the first date that you Form W-7, Application for Individual Taxpayer Identification arrived in the U.S. to begin your study, teaching, research, etc., Number, along with necessary documentation with the IRS not the last date that you entered the U.S. Service Center in Philadelphia.
+SECTION A. IDENTIFICATION OF PAYEE

+- NAME Enter your full name Last, First, Middle. - EMPLOYEE ID.
+NUMBER University employees enter your 9-digit University employee identification number.
+If you are a non-employee, leave this field blank. - 3.
+TAXPAYER ID.
+NUMBER Check the box that applies to your taxpayer ID.
+Number: SSN (Social Security Number), ITIN (Individual Taxpayer Identification Number), or EIN (Employer Identification Number).
+(If you are a Canadian, do not enter the social security number issued by the Canadian government).
+An individual otherwise ineligible to obtain a SSN may obtain an ITIN.
+You may obtain an ITIN, if you are eligible, by filing Form W-7, Application for Individual Taxpayer Identification Number, along with necessary documentation with the IRS Service Center in Philadelphia.
 You may obtain the Form W-7 from the IRS web site.
-Consult your department for more 3.
-EXPIRATION DATE OF CURRENT VISA - Enter the information regarding whether your location can obtain an ITIN expiration date of your current visa (F visa holders this for you. information can be found in Part 5 of the I-20 or the EAD card if on practical training.
-J visa holders this information can be DEPARTMENT - Enter the name of your home department -4. found on the DS-2019 form in Box 3.).
-All other visa statuses either the department compensating you or the academic check your Notice of Action, or I-94. department providing the scholarship/fellowship grant to you.
-SECTION D. SUBSTANTIAL PRESENCE TEST EMAIL ADDRESS - Enter your email address.
-5. Step 1: Read the statements and check the box that corresponds

-- 6. UNIVERSITY STATUS - Check all that apply. - 7.
-STREET ADDRESS IN U.S Enter your current mailing address.
-Notify your department immediately of any address change. - PERMANENT RESIDENCE ADDRESS Enter your permanent address in the country where you claim to be a resident for purposes of that country's income tax.
+Consult your department for more information regarding whether your location can obtain an ITIN for you. - 4.
+DEPARTMENT Enter the name of your home department either the department compensating you or the academic department providing the scholarship/fellowship grant to you. - EMAIL ADDRESS Enter your email address. - 6.
+UNIVERSITY STATUS Check all that apply. - STREET ADDRESS IN U.S Enter your current mailing address.
+Notify your department immediately of any address change. - 8.
+PERMANENT RESIDENCE ADDRESS Enter your permanent address in the country where you claim to be a resident for purposes of that country's income tax.
 (Do not use a University departmental address, P.O.
 Box, or in-care of address).
 If your permanent address is the same as # 7, you may leave # 8 blank.